ljhopkins2/broadcastify-archtk/docs/user-guide/creating-an-archive.md

 ## Importing the package

-All the needed classes for the toolkit are contained in `broadcastify-archtk.archive`.
+All the needed classes for the toolkit are contained in the `broadcastify-archtk` package.

 **Example Usage:**
 ```python